A Random Murder in Ocala, Florida

 The place was small, with eight pumps, four on each side.
 The tiny convenience store contained soda and beer, and racks overflowing with candy, cookies, and chips.
 The place was usually busy, being a quick stopover for locals like me who lived nearby, as well as students attending Central Florida Community College.

-Mehrle W. Reeder was one of those anonymous souls who occasionally walk this planet.
+Mehrle W. Reeder was one of those anonymous souls who sometimes walk this planet.
 He'd been a clerk at the store for many years, yet no one really knew him.
 A tag on his shirt read "Chet," and, as with many sixty-year-old men, he'd developed a paunch and had begun balding.
 While he was friendly to customers, he had no family in the area and rarely associated with the outside world (except to go to work).
 Later, investigators learned he was a veteran of World War II, and that he had moved to Ocala decades earlier.

 Daniel Remeta was a ne'er-do-well from Michigan.
 He should have worn a tag on his shirt that read, "Trouble."
 But when he walked into the Tenneco store that morning, Chet Reeder had no idea that he'd be dead within seconds.